 The dough will be very sticky and shapeless, but should hold together well.

-Place a 10-inch cast iron skillet over medium heat, or heat a griddle to medium (about 350°F).
+Place a 10-inch cast iron skillet over medium to medium-low heat, or heat a griddle to medium (about 350°F).
 Lightly grease the skillet.

 While the pan or griddle is heating, grease four metal English muffin rings (1-inch tall rings cut from empty aluminum cans also work well) and set them aside.

-Repeat with 3 other portions of dough, and place them all in the hot skillet, as far apart as possible (make only 3 at a time if that’s all that fits comfortably).
+Place the shaped pieces of dough about 1 inch apart from one another the prepared skillet, as far apart as possible (make only 3 at a time if that’s all that fits comfortably).
 Place the prepared rings around each muffin.

 Cover the skillet or the portion of your griddle that your muffins occupy and allow them to cook for at least 10 minutes or until browned on the bottom and the sides seem mostly set (they will no longer glisten).